datafold/data-diff/docs/intro.md

 # ddb.dialect is now known to implement NewAbstractDialect.
 ```

-### Query params

 ### Query interpreter

 In addition to query expressions, `Database.query()` can accept a generator, which will behave as an "interpreter".

-The generater executes queries by yielding them.
+The generator executes queries by yielding them.

 Using a query interpreter also guarantees that subsequent calls to `.query()` will run in the same session.
 That can be useful for using temporary tables, or session variables.